 Brooklyn, New York

-Azmeh is a graduate of New York City's Juilliard School and of both the Damascus High Institute of Music and Damascus University’s School of Electrical Engineering in his native Syria.
-He earned his doctorate in music from the City University of New York in 2013.
+Kinan Azmeh is a graduate of New York’s Juilliard School as a student of Charles Neidich, and of both the Damascus High institute of Music where he studied with Shukry Sahwki, Nicolay Viovanof and Anatoly Moratof, and Damascus University’s School of Electrical Engineering.
+Kinan earned his doctorate degree in music from the City University of New York in 2013.